zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 The rules which trigger status changes are the following:
 * 10 consecutive request fails on an *ACTIVE* webhook will result in demotion to *DEGRADED*.
 * 500 consecutive request fails will result in demotion to *INACTIVE*.
   * Responses slower than *1 second* also count as a fail and may result in status demotion.
-<br>Only slow responses on the initial request count as a fail.
+    * Only slow responses on the initial request count as a fail.
+    * Only slow responses on an *ACTIVE* webhook count as a fail.
+     <br>Therefore, slow responses should never result in demotion to *INACTIVE*.
   * All connection timeouts count as fail and may result in status demotion.
     <br>The connection timeout is *8 seconds*.
   * All response (read) timeouts count as fail and may result in status demotion.
     <br>The response timeout is *8 seconds*.
 * 50 consecutives successful requests on a *DEGRADED* webhook are necessary for a promotion back to *ACTIVE*.
   * Successful requests on retry atempts also count toward status promotion.
   * Responses slower than *1 second* do not count either as a success or as a fail.
 * Any manual update done to the webhook on the [API console](https://app.zenvia.com/home/api) will automatically promote either a *DEGRADED* or an *INACTIVE* webhook back to *ACTIVE*.